 Sablefish recruitment is estimated to be quite variable with large amounts of uncertainty in individual recruitment events.
-A period with generally higher frequencies of strong recruitments spans from the early 1950s through the 1970s, followed by a lower frequency of large recruitments during 1980 forward, contributing to stock declines, with some recent larger recruitments pushing the population higher in the past few years (Figure 2-53).
+A period with generally higher frequencies of strong recruitments spans from the early 1950s through the 1970s, followed by a lower frequency of large recruitments during 1980 forward, contributing to stock declines, with some recent larger recruitments pushing the population higher in the past few years (Figure 2-59).
 The period with a higher frequency of high recruitments contributed to a large increase in stock biomass that subsequently declined throughout much of the 1970s forward.
 Less frequent large recruitments during the mid-1980s through 1990 slowed the rate of stock decline, with another series of large recruitments during 1999 and 2000 leading to a leveling off in the stock decline.
-The above-average cohorts from 2008, 2010, 2013, and 2016 are contributing to an increasing spawning stock size.
+The above-average cohorts starting in 2008 and onward, especially those recently observed in 2021 and 2022, are contributing to an increasing spawning stock size.